shub-garg/Python_Scripts/README.md

 ## How to use this repository :

 - Clone/Download the directory and navigate to each folder.
-Or...
+Or....
 - Simply navigate to the folder and download/copy the scripts!
 It's *that* simple and easy.
 - Setup virtual environment for that scripts:
     - `python -m venv env`